 When thinking of antagonists that have terrorized the silver screen in the Horror cinema over the past three decades, chances are Freddy Krueger, Michael Myers, and Jason Vorhees all come to mind.
-Some silently instilling fear, others with a more boisterous edge, standing out amongst them is none other than lead Cenobite Pinhead.
-First appearing in Cliver Barker’s classic 1987 film Hellraiser, the extra-dimensional being strikes fear into the soul of anyone’s path he crosses.
+Some silently instill fear, others with a more boisterous edge, standing out amongst them is none other than lead Cenobite Pinhead.
+First appearing in Clive Barker’s classic 1987 film Hellraiser, the extra-dimensional being strikes fear into the soul of anyone’s path he crosses.
 One of the only Horror villains which is not a faceless figure behind a mask, Pinhead has eyes like daggers and an eloquent dialect all his own, forever forging him as an iconic figure in the hallow halls of Horror film history.

 So who is the man behind the character?
 The answer would be none other than English Actor Doug Bradley.
-As vital to his character’s life as Bela Lugosi to Dracula or Robert Englund to Freddy Krueger, Bradley has appeared as the infamous Pinhead in eight Helllraiser films and also starred in a list of other features through the years.
+As vital to his character’s life as Bela Lugosi to Dracula or Robert Englund to Freddy Krueger, Bradley has appeared as the infamous Pinhead in eight Hellraiser films and also starred in a list of other features through the years.
 Most recently appearing in the popular Amazon series Lore, Bradley continues to find new creative outlets as an actor with a passion that continues to burn.
 Taking the time to talk about it all, Bradley sat down for an in-depth interview looking back on the development of Pinhead, his love for the macabre side of film, future plans, plus more.

 CrypticRock.com – Involved in film/television for decades now, you have done a lot of great things including, of course, Hellraiser portraying the infamous Pinhead.
-First, briefly tell us, what inspired you to get involved in entertainment?
+First, briefly tell us, what inspired you to get involved in entertainment.

 Doug Bradley – Wow, that’s a broad question.
 I always have a problem with this story because I have to explain British Pantomime, which is a theatre event that happens around Christmas.
 It is usually based around fairy tales or nursery rhymes.
 They always feature specific traditions of the Dame, usually a rather blousy female character, always played by a man.
-I have played that role in the theater in the 1980s before Hellraiser came knocking at my door – Sadie Spangle!
-There is also usually a role called the Principal Boy, who is kind of the hero, and is always played by a girl.
+I played that role in the theater in the 1980s before Hellraiser came knocking at my door – Sadie Spangle!
+There is also usually a role called the Principal Boy, who is kind of the hero and is always played by a girl.
 It’s always full of topical references and very heavy on sexual innuendo.
 It would always feature well-known names and faces from the world of light entertainment, particularly comedians.

-Which is a long-winded way of saying, in the early 1960s, I remember going to the Empire Theater in Liverpool with my family.
+This is a long-winded way of saying, that in the early 1960s, I remember going to the Empire Theater in Liverpool with my family.
 We went every year to see the Pantomime.
-This particular year, it featured, two names which would be very familiar to British audiences but not so much to American audiences – Norman Wisdom and Bruce Forsyth.
+This particular year, it featured, two names that would be very familiar to British audiences but not so much to American audiences – Norman Wisdom and Bruce Forsyth.
 At one point, they were playing a game of cricket with bags of candies.
 One of them was tossing the bags across the stage and the other was batting them out into the audience for the children to catch.
-I remember sitting watching this, thinking it looked like the best thing in the world to possibly be doing, and I had a fundamental urge to want to be where they were and do what they were doing in that specific moment.
+I remember sitting and watching this, thinking it looked like the best thing in the world to possibly be doing, and I had a fundamental urge to want to be where they were and do what they were doing at that specific moment.

 Acting was just always around with school plays and so forth.
 I first met Clive Barker while we were doing the school play together at my high school in Liverpool.
-I started to get involved working with him at school and then later doing independent experimental theater in Liverpool and eventually in London.
+I started to get involved in working with him at school and then later doing independent experimental theater in Liverpool and eventually in London.
 It was something that was always there.
 Ultimately, I think it was the only thing I was ever really good at.
 It was the thing that I knew always made me the happiest.
 I never went to theatre school: I’ve never taken an acting lesson in my life.
 Some might say it shows [Laughs].
 I just knew this was the thing I was going to be doing by the time I was in my mid-twenties.

 CrypticRock.com – Very fascinating to hear.
 You obviously would go on to work with Clive Barker, as you said.
 What was your reaction when he told you, “I have this story and I have this character I want you to play”?